IUBLibTech/Rivet-components/README.md

 ```

 #### Source
 - "src" is a clone of source files from the active Rivet repository https://github.com/indiana-university/rivet-source/
+- uncompiled javascript, for example, can be found in '/src/js/components'